grnet/synnefo/docs/upgrade/upgrade-0.15.rst

 'https://accounts.example.synnefo.org/identity/v2.0'.

 For Pithos service we have to change the ``20-snf-pithos-app-settings.conf`` file in the same way as above.
+In addition to this, we have to change the ``PITHOS_OAUTH2_CLIENT_CREDENTIALS`` setting in the same configuration file to set the credentials issued for the pithos view in `the previous step`__.

+__ pithos_view_registration_

-2.4 Upgrade vncauthproxy and configure snf-cyclades-app
+2.5 Upgrade vncauthproxy and configure snf-cyclades-app
 -------------------------------------------------------

 Synnefo v0.15 adds support for snf-vncauthproxy >= 1.5 and drops support for